Spring Term 1 2023-24

 We have been learning more about British Values.
 We used our hand prints to recap and list the values.
 Then we had a focus on what respect means and what it looks like every day.
 The children had great ideas about how to show respect to others and themselves as well!
 We also learnt about individual liberty where the children reflected on what makes them special and why they can be proud of who they are.
 We talked about ways we can express ourselves and how other people might choose to express themselves and celebrate who they are.

-On Children’s Mental Health Week, we have been learning more about what mental health means and what good and poor mental health can look like.
+On Children’s Mental Health Week and wear green day, we have been learning more about what mental health means and what good and poor mental health can look like.
 The children watched some videos and considered many different ways to make sure they can express their thought and feelings and maintain their positive mental health.
-We used minions and colour coded zones to place some of the emotions in so we can easily refer to these in class.